 However, victims are often reluctant to identify the criminal, especially if the perpetrator is a loved one.
 “They may not give all the background details of the case or decide to not report,” says DiDomenica.

 In fact, he says, occasionally a police department may say it’s a family matter.
-They may encourage the victim to just cancel the card, and if addiction is the reason for the crime (card fraud and opioid addiction often go together), to get that person to rehab.
+They may encourage the victim to just cancel the card, and if addiction is the reason for the crime, to get that person to rehab.

 Shipley believes that it’s important for people to overcome that initial hesitation to call the police.
 “Psychologically, telling someone about it is part of the process and will make you feel in control.
 If they make the decision to report, that person may be prosecuted.
 Most of the time in fraud cases people confess.
 There’s either evidence or there’s not.”